Have you ever thought about what it would be like to run a blog as your job?

 Aside from my wife, no one really understands what I do.

 My first blog was a web/graphic design blog and I did some web design work for clients, so if someone asked what I did for a living I would simply say “web design”.
-It was an easy answer because everyone understands it and there are very few follow up questions.
+It was an easy answer because everyone understands it and there are very few follow-up questions.

 After I sold my design blog I wasn’t involved in web design anymore, so for the past 5 years I’ve referred to my job as “internet marketing”.
-I do get some questions about what I do, but I can usually just say that I manage my own websites, and then change the subject quickly.
+I do get some questions about what I do, but I can usually just say that I manage my own websites, and then try to change the subject quickly.

 I’ve never referred to myself as a blogger when someone asks me what I do for a living, and I probably never will (I only describe myself as a blogger within the blogging community, where people actually understand it).
 I’ve never shared my websites or blogs with any friends or family other than my wife, and with very few exceptions my sites haven’t been seen by people that I know personally.